 The co-owners will also enjoy a truly unique and private high-end lifestyle at sea, with a “never-ending global itinerary” of curated destinations to fulfil a lifetime of travel dreams” on the cards.
 Hence the name, I suppose.
 Focusing on your more leisurely and slow-paced adventures, Somnio will apparently explore the four corners of the globe – from the Mediterranean, to a casual week in New York, sailing straight across South Pacific, the odd remote island, and even offering the cheeky expedition in Antarctica.

 According to Elite Traveler, the team behind this gargantuan vessel are collaborating with scientific research & development organisation Somnio Global to incorporate advanced eco-friendly tech to safeguard the ocean from potential harm.
 Renewable energy sources, chemical-free water treatment, and recycling plastics have already been adopted.
-Other features to be trialed will challenge issues such as carbon emissions, invasive species migration through the transference / release of ballast water, micro + macro plastics pollution, and ocean acidification.
+Other features to be trialled will challenge issues such as carbon emissions, invasive species migration through the transference/release of ballast water, micro + macro plastics pollution, and ocean acidification.

 Additionally, the world’s largest superyacht will actually carry out environmental expeditions – not just leisurely ones.
 Conducting research concerning the state of our oceans, this component of Somnio will be spearheaded by international experts “… enlisted to update owners on how best to approach key issues” and uplift the natural world in any way they can.
 World-class medical care included.